 DMZ Host IP Address.
 To expose one PC, enter the computer's IP address.
-To get the IP address of a computer, refer to "Appendix C: Finding the MAC Address and IP Address for Your Ethernet Adapter."
-Deactivate DMZ by entering 0 in the field.
+To get the IP address of a computer, refer to "Appendix B: Finding the MAC Address and IP Address for Your Ethernet Adapter."
+Deactivate DMZ by entering a 0 in the field.

 When you have finished making changes to this screen, click the Save Settings button to save the changes, or click the Cancel Changes button to undo your changes.
-For help information, click Help.
+Help information is shown on the right-hand side of a screen.
+For additional information, click More.

-Figure 5-17: Applications & Gaming Tab - DMZ
+Figure 5-21: Applications & Gaming Tab - DMZ